GenomicMedLab/variation-normalizer-manuscript/README.md

 > [!TIP]
 > If you want a clean slate, run `docker compose down -v` to remove containers and
-> volumes, then `docker compose -f submodules/compose.yaml -f compose.yaml up` to rebuild and start fresh containers.
+> volumes, then `docker compose -p variation-normalizer-manuscript -f submodules/compose.yaml -f compose.yaml up` to rebuild and start fresh containers.

 ## Running Notebooks